Apmoek/Intelligent-webscraping-application/README.md

 ---

 ## 📌 Features
+- 🌍 Support multiple cryptocurrencies
-- 🪙 Real-time Bitcoin price retrieval
+- 🪙 Real-time Bitcoin price
+- 🪙 Real-time Ethereum price
 - 📁 Appends data to a CSV log with timestamp
 - 🔒 Secure API key storage via `config.py`
 - 📊 Build Grafana dashboards using data from the database
-- 🛢 Store in a database (SQLite)
+- 🛢 Stores in a database (SQLite)

 ---
 ## 📈 Future Plans
 This project is a small proof of concept with potential to grow:
 - ⏱ Automate logging with Task Scheduler or cron
 - 🛠 Add better error handling & retries
-- 🌍 Support multiple cryptocurrencies

 ---
 ## 📄 License